Mimicking Production Behavior with Generated Mocks: Mock Generation with

 \subsubsection{Identification of Test Generation Targets}

 It is not possible to generate test cases with mocks for all methods with nested method calls.
 For example, a static method invoked within another method is typically not mocked \cite{spadini2017mock}.
 Also, it is not feasible to replace an object created within the body of a method, and subsequently mock the interactions made with it.
-Therefore, \rick defines a set of rules to determine the methods that can be valid targets for the generation of test cases and mocks.
-Developers can provide an initial set of methods of interest for test generation, which \rick can check.
-Otherwise, by default, \rick can analyze the whole application to determine the set of valid candidates.
+Therefore, \rick includes a set of rules to determine the methods that can be valid targets for the generation of test cases and mocks.
+It is also possible for developers to provide an initial set of methods of interest, which \rick can consider.

 \paragraph{Identifying MUTs} First, \rick finds methods that are part of the API of the application, i.e., methods that are public, non-abstract, non-deprecated, and non-empty \cite{tillmann2008pex, thummalapenta2009mseqgen}.
 These criteria have also been used previously to generate differential unit tests for open-source Java projects \cite{9526340}.
 Of these methods, \rick selects as MUTs the ones that invoke other methods on objects of external types.